laravel/docs/configuration.md

 <a name="bypassing-maintenance-mode"></a>
 #### Bypassing Maintenance Mode

-Even while in maintenance mode, you may use the `secret` option to specify a maintenance mode bypass token:
+To allow maintenance mode to be bypassed using a secret token, you may use the `secret` option to specify a maintenance mode bypass token:

 ```shell
 php artisan down --secret="1630542a-246b-4b66-afa1-dd72a4c43515"